AdamRJensen/adamrjensen.github.io/posts/virtual_environments_cheat_sheet.md

     conda create -n env_name python=3.7

-where "env_name" is the chosen name for the new environment.
+where "env_name" is the chosen name for the new environment and 3.7 is the chosen Python version.

 Once, you have a virtual environment you first need to activate the specific environment (note it's possible to have many environments, so this is where you choose which one you want to use).
 This can be done using the following command: